Princess047/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -script 13 changes the group owner to 'school' for the file 'hello' -script 14 changes owner and group
 -script 15,symbolic links permissions
+-script 16 changes the owner of the file hello to betty if the user is guillaume -script 17 plays Starwars IV in its terminal